Stop Taxpayer Funding of Industrial Animal Agriculture

 Background

-- Direct public dollars such as tax exemptions and EQIP funds away from CAFOs and toward pasture-based operations.
+- State: Direct public dollars such as tax exemptions and EQIP funds away from CAFOs and toward pasture-based operations via a resolution to the state conservationist.

 State Examples